tmobile/magentaA11y/_checklist-web/html.md

     result: |
       focus is strongly visually indicated on the first interactive components

 gherkin-mobile:
   - when:  |
       swipe to enter the web browser window
+  - then: |
+      change orientations
+    result: |
+      content is accessible in landscape or portrait orientation
 ---
 ## Developer notes